arcosuc3m/grppi/doc/install-notes.md

 * Building the sample programs.
 * Installing the library in your system

-To setup the build scripts we recommend that you create an out of source directory under the root GrPPI directory:
+To setup the build scripts we recommend that you create an *out-of-source* directory under the GrPPI root directory:

 ~~~
 mkdir build